sagecodes/intro-tableau/README.md

 Notice how not only are the visuals great, but there are a lot of opportunities to be interactive with the data!
 This is super useful to give to teams or clients who want to be able to explore more on there own easily.

-Tableau can be incredbly powerful!
-And can be a super useful tool to have in your toolset as a Data Analyst, Busniess Intellgence Analyst, or Data Scientist.
+Tableau can be incredibly powerful!
+And can be a super useful tool to have in your toolset as a Data Analyst, Business Intelligence Analyst, or Data Scientist.

 Keep in mind that this is just an intro course and we will only be scratching the surface what tableau is capable of.
 If you find it interesting keep learning!